VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 her details, such as name and email address, and make a successful payment.

-To help the registrant, the system displays a count-down timer to inform the registrant how much time remains to complete the order before the seat reservations expire.
+To help the registrant, the system displays a countdown timer to inform the registrant how much time remains to complete the order before the seat reservations expire.